AK-Kang/FutureMakers2022/README.md

 7/8
 I learned about different runtime GPU, TPU, and CPU and when to use each.
 This was interesting since it could greatly improve the codes' runtime efficiency.
 I also learned a lot more about machine learning models.
 I need to look at each of them and analyze them more closely so that I know when to use which.

+7/11
+I learned about leadership and how to write engaging stories using elements of self, us, and now.